 Here are a few statements that you can use to start your feedback sessions which ensure effectiveness:

-Creating an anonymous suggestion box for employees to share what they feel can be improved and what they appreciate.
+Create an anonymous suggestion box for employees to share what they feel can be improved and what they appreciate.

-Encouraging closed room conversations with employees to understand their specific challenges and grievances.
+Encourage closed room conversations with employees to understand their specific challenges and grievances.